 Oh, and speaking of those crystal clear waters… they’re straight of paradise too.
 Especially with their aqua colour, disturbed only by the impressive rocks and the soft, white sand beneath your feet…

-Tsaarsbank offers flower- and whale-watching, cool braai areas (encircled by crashing waves) and even a little-known beach hike towards Croatian carrier vessel, Pantelis A. Lemos Shipwreck, which has been stranded there since 1978.
+Tsaarsbank offers flower- and whale-watching, cool braai areas (encircled by crashing waves).
+There is even a little-known shipwreck hike along the beach towards Croatian carrier vessel, Pantelis A. Lemos Shipwreck, which has been stranded there since 1978.